Possess CS’s in jail without permission

 Advice and Comments

+Not CS offense.
 Ninth Circuit held PC 4573.6 is overbroad as a CS offense because it includes substances not listed in federal schedules, and it is indivisible, in US v Graves (May 2019).1The Ninth Circuit held that no conviction under 4573.6 is an offense relating to a federally defined controlled substance.
 U.S. v.
 Graves, 925 F.3d 1036 (9th Cir.
 2019).
 See discussion of Graves in endnote to PC 4573, above.
+Thus no conviction is a deportable and inadmissible CS, at least within Ninth Circuit.
+Still, where possible keep ROC clean of reference to specific CS that is on a federal list.